-- 1) The District's asset management plan update was completed in May 2023.
-The asset management plan identifies near-term projects and associated cost estimates for upcoming capital improvement and predicts long-term expenditures for integration into the District's Financial Plan.
-The plan update cost \$149,000 to complete. - 2) The Village Park 7 pump station was replaced with a submersible pump station.
-The District invested \$900,000 for this project which was placed in service in June 2023. - 3) The B1 recycled water force main was repaired in fiscal year 2023.
-A portion of the cost is projected to be reimbursed in fiscal year 2024. - 4) The District invested \$64,000 to upgrade its existing SCADA system in fiscal year 2023. - 5) The 27-year old Rancho Verde pump station has been allocated a total of \$1.1 million to rehabilitate the submersible pump station with a planned completion date in fiscal year 2024. - 6) With ongoing CCTV inspections of the collection systems, additional defects were discovered.
-As a result, the fiscal year 2022 and 2023 Gravity Pipeline Rehabilitation Projects consisted of correcting defects and rehabilitating manholes.
-Total funding appropriated for these two projects was \$1.1 million, and much of the work is completed or underway. - 7) The Miscellaneous Pipeline Rehabilitation account is used to rehabilitate, re-line or replace pipelines and manholes that require immediate attention.
+- In January 2024, the District completed an emergency repair to an exposed section of concrete encased gravity sewer line that crosses the San Marcos Creek.
+An additional \$1,056,000 was appropriated to permanently divert flow from the compromised creek crossing to an existing sewer line further east in a fortified Arizona Crossing. - 2) With ongoing CCTV inspections of the collection systems, additional defects were discovered.
+As a result, the fiscal year 2023 and 2024 Gravity Pipeline Rehabilitation Projects consisted of correcting defects and rehabilitating manholes.
+Total funding appropriated for these two projects was \$1.2 million, and much of the work is completed or underway. - 3) The Miscellaneous Pipeline Rehabilitation account is used to rehabilitate, re-line or replace pipelines and manholes that require immediate attention.
 The necessary repairs are identified through the District's CCTV inspections.
-The District incurred \$77,000 in pipeline rehabilitation costs under this account during fiscal year 2022, and has budgeted \$185,000 in fiscal year 2024 for this effort. - 8) The District maintains a Lateral Grant Program to assist with repairs or replacement of damaged private laterals.
+The District incurred \$60,000 in pipeline rehabilitation costs under this account during fiscal year 2024, and has budgeted \$185,000 in fiscal year 2025 for this effort. - 4) An easement that will be used to upgrade the Diana pump station was secured in April 2024.
+Appropriations of \$564,800 have been committed and work is expected to be completed in fiscal year 2026. - 5) The District budgeted funds in fiscal year 2025 to conduct condition assessments to evaluate all components (controls, electrical, mechanical and structural) of the District's Saxony, La Costa, Avocado, and Batiquitos pump stations. - 6) The District budgeted funds in fiscal year 2025 to repair deteriorated concrete in the Batiquitos Pump Station's emergency basin.
+The project is expected to be completed in fiscal year 2025. - 7) The 28-year old Rancho Verde pump station has been allocated a total of \$1.8 million to rehabilitate the submersible pump station with a planned completion date in 2026. - 8) The District maintains a Lateral Grant Program to assist with repairs or replacement of damaged private laterals.
 The program reimburses ratepayers, on a 50/50 basis, up to \$3,000, for lateral replacement and backflow prevention installation.
-The goal of this program is encourage District customers to maintain their private laterals.
-During fiscal year 2023, the District contributed \$59,000 for the replacement and/or repair of twenty-five damaged private laterals.
-The District budgeted \$100,000 in fiscal year 2024 for the Lateral Grant Program.
+The goal of this program is to encourage District customers to maintain their private laterals.
+During fiscal year 2024, the District contributed over \$45,000 for the replacement and/or repair of seventeen damaged private laterals.
+The District has budgeted \$100,000 in fiscal year 2025 for the Lateral Grant Program.